acri-st/sandbox-ui/README.md

 ## Introduction

-###  What is the DESP-AAS Sandbox?
+###  What is the Sandbox?

-DESP-AAS Sandbox is a service that allows users to develop applications and models using cloud based services and to ease the deployment to the DESP-AAS collaborative platform.
+DESP-AAS Sandbox is a service that allows users to develop applications and models using cloud based services and to ease the deployment to the collaborative platform.

 The Microservices that make up the Sandbox project are the following:
 - **Auth** Authentication service tu authenticate users.